cookiecutter/cookiecutter-django/README.rst

 * See Troubleshooting_ for common errors and obstacles
 * If you have problems with Cookiecutter Django, please open issues_ don't send emails to the maintainers.
-* Need quick professional paid support?
-Contact `support@cookiecutter.io`_.
-  This includes configuring your servers, fixing bugs, reviewing your code and everything in between.

 .. _cookiecutter: https://github.com/audreyr/cookiecutter